 Spiti valley’s weather is cold and dry.
 Winter months are extremely harsh, with the temperature dropping as low as -20 degrees.
 The valley gets covered under several feet of snow, which makes reaching Hikkim very arduous in this season.
 Rohtang pass shuts due to heavy snow, so Manali to Kaza route is not an option in winters.

 Summer months are pleasant with very bright sunshine, which is fully utilized by locals through solar panels empowering various operations.
 Though summer nights are cold and you would require woolens.
 Monsoon months don’t see much rain or no rain at all.
 But the roads leading to Spiti from Manali or Shimla witness rainfall and landslides, leading to blockages and closures, including Rohtang pass.

 For a detailed and month-by-month guide on when to travel to Spiti, please refer to our article ‘Best Time to Visit Spiti Valley – A Month by Month Guide’

 The village does not have a rail or air connectivity.
 It is connected to the nearest town of Kaza by road.

 Kaza is connected to Manali, Shimla, and Chandigarh by a network of buses.
-Shimla and Chandigarh buses reach Reckong Peo and from here you have to board another bus to Kaza.
-Another option is to drive all the way to Kaza from any of these towns.
+Shimla and Chandigarh buses reach Reckong Peo, and from here, you have to board another bus to Kaza.
+Another option is to drive to Kaza from any of these towns.